stomplee/app01/README.md

 service apache2 restart
 ```

-3. Create another EC2 instance using the same AMI as in step 2 and assign it to the second AZ and enter in the same bash script in the Advanced section upon launch
+3. Create another EC2 instance using the same AMI as in step 2 and assign it to the second AZ and enter in the same bash script in the Advanced section upon launcha

+Tested this and it works.
+It does take up to 5 minutes after the instance has been provisioned for the post-deployment script to run and allow https access